nhammai/github-pages-with-jekyll/index.md

 ---
-title: "Welcome to my blog"
+title: "Welcome to my supersayan blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
+You'll feel great to be here, I plan to tell you every secrets that you can't inmagine they're exist in the world.
+Get go!!